arnhrwd/dragon/README.md

     java -jar dragon.jar -x -t TOPOLOGY_NAME

 For a large topology over a number of nodes you may need to wait some time for it to terminate.

+## Configuring the embedding algorithm for a topology

+There are two embedding algorithms available with dragon:
+1. `dragon.topology.RoundRobinEmbedding` - embeds each task to connected nodes in a round robin manner (default algorithm)
+2. `dragon.topology.FileBasedCustomEmbedding` - embed each task to a connected node as defined via an external configuration file

+The preferred algorithm can be configured via the `dragon.embedding.algorithm` configuration either programatically in the topology:

+    Config conf = new Config();
+    conf.put(Config.DRAGON_EMBEDDING_ALGORITHM, "dragon.topology.FileBasedCustomEmbedding");

+or in the `dragon.properties` file:

+    dragon.embedding.algorithm=dragon.topology.FileBasedCustomEmbedding

+Further embedding algorithms can developed by implementing the `dragon.topology.IEmbeddingAlgo` interface.

+### File based custom embedding algorithm

+After enabling as mentioned above, `dragon.topology.FileBasedCustomEmbedding` requires an external YAML configuration file that maps a task into one or more host nodes in a valid YAML file with the following format:

+    "spout name or bolt name": ["node 1 host name:node 1 port", "node 2 host name:node 2 port",...]
+eg:

+    "numberSpout": ["localhost:4001"]
+    "textSpout": ["localhost:4001","localhost:4101"]
+    "shuffleBolt": ["localhost:4101"]
+    "shuffleTextBolt": ["localhost:4101"]
+    "numberBolt": ["localhost:9999","localhost:4101","localhost:4001"]

+The file name can be configured programmatically in the topology:

+    conf.put(Config.DRAGON_EMBEDDING_CUSTOM_FILE, "embedding.yaml");

+or in the `dragon.properties` file:

+    dragon.embedding.custom.file=embedding.yaml

+`dragon.topology.FileBasedCustomEmbedding` will look for the configured file name, first in the current directory and then in the class path of the topology jar file.
+The default embedding file name is `embedding.yaml`.

 ## Metrics Monitor